 \section{Detail Settings}

-Following the configuration of stage 4 from the \textbf{Bagel}~\citep{deng2025emerging} framework during our post-training phase, we employed the \textbf{AdamW} optimizer~\citep{loshchilov2017decoupled}, configured with momentum parameters $\beta_{1}=0.9$ and $\beta_{2}=0.95$.
-Drawing inspiration from~\citep{molybog2023theory}, we set the epsilon value to $1.0\times10^{-15}$ to mitigate loss spikes.
+Following the configuration of stage 4 from the \textbf{Bagel}~\cite{deng2025emerging} framework during our post-training phase, we employed the \textbf{AdamW} optimizer~\cite{loshchilov2017decoupled}, configured with momentum parameters $\beta_{1}=0.9$ and $\beta_{2}=0.95$.
+Drawing inspiration from~\cite{molybog2023theory}, we set the epsilon value to $1.0\times10^{-15}$ to mitigate loss spikes.
 When we increase the resolution during generation, we also adjust the diffusion timestep from 1.0 to 4.0, which helps maintain a stable noise-level distribution.
-We chose a constant learning rate, as this approach, as suggested by~\citep{hu2024minicpm}, simplifies the scaling of training data without needing to restart the training process.
-These empirical observations, along with established practices for large-scale model training~\citep{goyal2017accurate, hoffmann2022training, kaplan2020scaling,liao2025langbridge}, informed our final training protocol.
+We chose a constant learning rate, as this approach, as suggested by~\cite{hu2024minicpm}, simplifies the scaling of training data without needing to restart the training process.
+These empirical observations, along with established practices for large-scale model training~\cite{goyal2017accurate, hoffmann2022training, kaplan2020scaling,liao2025langbridge}, informed our final training protocol.

-Our model architecture builds upon the standard Transformer~\citep{transformer} and ViT~\citep{vit} paradigms, incorporating modern enhancements for stability and efficiency, such as RMS Layer Normalization~\citep{zhang2019root}, GLU variants for activation functions~\citep{shazeer2020glu}, RoPE~\citep{su2024roformer}, and GQA~\citep{ainslie2023gqa}.
-The generative process is fundamentally based on principles from diffusion process~\citep{ddpm, sohl2015deep,song1}, and utilizes classifier-free guidance~\citep{ho2022classifier} within a latent space~\citep{rombach2022high} for high-resolution synthesis.
+Our model architecture builds upon the standard Transformer~\cite{transformer} and ViT~\cite{vit} paradigms, incorporating modern enhancements for stability and efficiency, such as RMS Layer Normalization~\cite{zhang2019root}, GLU variants for activation functions~\cite{shazeer2020glu}, RoPE~\cite{su2024roformer}, and GQA~\cite{ainslie2023gqa}.
+The generative process is fundamentally based on principles from diffusion process~\cite{ddpm, sohl2015deep,song1}, and utilizes classifier-free guidance~\cite{ho2022classifier} within a latent space~\cite{rombach2022high} for high-resolution synthesis.
 The complete training recipe is summarized in \Cref{tab:training_recipe}.

-In~\Cref{sec:data_gen}, we explain how to generate detection boxes in all cases.
-Here, we note that Bagel uses an external model (SAM), while BLIP3o relies on its own native capabilities.
-We suggest that the rationale for this choice can be based on the model's performance on grounding benchmarks (such as RefCOCO).
+In~\Cref{sec:data_gen}, we explain how detection boxes are generated.
+Bagel uses an external localization aid (SAM), while BLIP3o can rely on its native grounding capabilities.
+In both cases, the UMM verifies the boxes and supplies the semantic reward, so the external component is not an external reward model.
+The choice of localization source can be guided by the model's performance on grounding benchmarks such as RefCOCO.